Hugh Greene: BBC director-general

 Although under Greene's leadership the BBC caught up with and overtook commercial television in popularity among the British public as a whole, there were dissenting voices.
 Harold Wilson, who became prime minister in 1964, was less tolerant than his predecessors of the BBC's satire and lack of deference, and Mary Whitehouse, a campaigner who described herself as "an evangelical Christian and moral crusader", accused Greene of being "the devil incarnate" for allowing the broadcast of dramas with sexual content or bad language.
+Greene ignored Whitehouse's protestations and commissioned a painting of her naked with five breasts for his office which he threw darts at.

-Greene ignored Mary Whitehouse, but he was vulnerable to Wilson's hostility.
+Wilson's hostility was harder to ignore.
 When the chairman of the BBC, Lord Normanbrook, died in 1967, his successor Lord Hill (hitherto chairman of the BBC's rival, the Independent Television Authority) was appointed reportedly at Wilson's request.
 Greene at that time held Hill in contempt.
 If, as was suspected at the time, Wilson's motive was to provoke Greene into resigning, the ploy almost succeeded, but Greene's advisers convinced him that if he resigned the whole board of management of the BBC would resign with him, leaving the corporation "at the mercy of its new master" as one colleague put it.

 Greene and Hill established a working relationship that was uneasy but viable.
 Nonetheless, after a year Greene began to look forward to retirement.
 After more than eight years in post, he left in March 1969.
 To make it clear that the decision was his, rather than Hill's, the latter proposed that Greene should become a member of the BBC's board of governors.
 He did so, and served for two years before resigning, feeling that his presence was inhibiting his successor.